AMEE/amee-data-abstraction/README.txt

   my_calculation[:co2].to_s     #=> "2456 kg"

-=Configuring mutliple application calculation prototypes Typical practice is initialize the calculation prototypes required for an application via a configuration file which creates the required calculation templates within an instance of CalculationSet.
+=== Configuring mutliple application calculation prototypes

+Typical practice is initialize the calculation prototypes required for an application via a configuration file which creates the required calculation templates within an instance of CalculationSet.
 If the calculation set is assigned